apurvpw/RAG-Context-Java/README.md

 - Added ability to view and resume previous chat sessions
 - Implemented session naming and renaming functionality
 - Added chat history loading when resuming a session
 - Removed duplicate UI tabs to improve user experience
+- Simplified architecture by removing DocumentController and Service, as context creation with embeddings handles document uploading